 This is one of the most auspicious celebrations of the year.
 Diwali means “a row of lights”.
-Light your own ghee lamps or tea lights and join us!
+Light your own ghee lamps or tea lights at home and join us!

 There are various alleged origins attributed to this festival.
 Some hold that they celebrate the marriage of Lakshmi with Lord Vishnu.
-In Bengal, the festival is dedicated to the worship of Kali.
-It also commemorates that blessed day on which the triumphant Lord Rama returned to Ayodhya after defeating Ravana.
+It also commemorates the day when the triumphant Lord Rama returned to Ayodhya after defeating Ravana.
 On this day also Sri Krishna and His wife Satya Bama killed the demon Narakasura.